redkubes/workshops/02-netpols/README.md

 5. Fill in the name `frontend`.

-6. Under `Exposure`, select `Public`.
+6. Under `Exposure`, select `Ingress`.
 Leave all other settings under exposure default.

 7. Leave all other settings default and click `submit`.

 8. Click `Deploy Changes`.

 **INFO**: After the changes have been deployed (this will take a couple of minutes), you will see that the service we just created has a host name.
-Click on the host name to get access to the `guestbook` frontend.
-Submit a few messages on the application.
+Click on the host name to get access to the `guestbook` frontend. submit a few messages on the application.

 9. Register the `redis-follower` and `redis-leader` services via the otomi-console.
-Make sure to provide the correct port (6379) and leave all other settings default (so no exposure) and `submit`.
+Make sure to provide the correct port (**6379**) and leave all other settings default (so no exposure) and `submit`.
 You don't need to `Deploy Changes` after every submit.

 **INFO**: When you create a service in Otomi with ingress `Cluster`, the K8s service will be added to the service-mesh in Otomi.
 When you create services in Otomi, the Istio Gateway is automatically configured and Istio virtual services are also automatically created.